Measurement of the branching fractions and longitudinal polarisations of $B^0_{(s)} \to K^{*0} \kern 0.18em \overline{\kern -0.18em K}{}^{*0}$ decays: Summary

 \section{Summary}

 An untagged, decay-time-integrated analysis of the \BdsKpiKpi decays in the $\kaon^*(892)^0 \Kb{}^*(892)^0$ region is presented, using $pp$ collision data collected by the \lhcb experiment, corresponding to an integrated luminosity of 9\invfb.
 The longitudinal polarisation fraction for the \BsKstKst decay is measured to be significantly lower than that of the \BdKstKst decay, contrary to the expectation from U-spin symmetry and QCD factorisation.
 Updated measurements of the branching fractions \BfBsKst and \BfBdKst are provided, and the U-spin observable \LKK is calculated to be $4.4\sigma$ away from the SM prediction.
 These measurements provide valuable input for refining theoretical form-factor calculations, helping to constrain hadronic effects that impact precision tests of the SM.
-The observed deviations from SM expectations may possibly indicate contributions from physics beyond the SM, but may also indicate poorly-constrained SM effects, providing motivation for continued theoretical and experimental scrutiny, not only in the \BdsKstKst decay modes studied here, but also in related \BVV modes.
-With the increased statistical precision anticipated with the LHCb Run~3 dataset, substantially improved precision will be possible, enabling more stringent tests of flavour symmetries and the opportunity to confirm or resolve the current tensions.
+The observed deviations from SM expectations may possibly indicate contributions from physics beyond the SM, but may also indicate poorly constrained SM effects, providing motivation for continued theoretical and experimental scrutiny, not only in the \BdsKstKst decay modes studied here, but also in related \BVV modes.
+With the increased statistical precision anticipated with the LHCb Run~3 dataset, substantially improved precision will be possible.
+In conjunction with future reductions in the theoretical uncertainty, this will enable more stringent tests of flavour symmetries and the opportunity to confirm or resolve the current tensions.